utkarsh25bce10695/CAESAR-CIPHER-PUZZLE-GAME/README.md

 positions down the alphabet.

 <h2>Features</h2>
-Secure Access: Requires a username and password to start the game.
+Secure Access: Requires a username and password to start the game.<br>
-Encryption: Convert plaintext messages into encrypted cipher text using a shift key.
+Encryption: Convert plaintext messages into encrypted cipher text using a shift key.<br>
-Decryption: Convert cipher text back into the original message using the same shift key.
+Decryption: Convert cipher text back into the original message using the same shift key.<br>
-Modulus Operation: Handles shift keys greater than 26 automatically ( key % 26 ).
+Modulus Operation: Handles shift keys greater than 26 automatically ( key % 26 ).<br>
-Default Credentials: To run the cipher program, you must use the hardcoded default credentials:
+Default Credentials: To run the cipher program, you must use the hardcoded default credentials:<br>
-  Field Value
+  Field Value<br>
 Username utkarsh                                            Password utkarsh@123

 <h2>How to Run the Code